Vadagon/volume-manager/README.md

 2. Alt+Q to change volume down;
 3. Ctrl(Command)+ Arrow Up to change volume up;
 4. Ctrl(Command)+ Arrow Down to change volume down;

-Privacy:
-Your data is yours and yours only.
-I will never share or distribute your data.